 Editor in Chief

-Taylor is an artist and a scientist; while she loves to draw in her sketchbook, her academic career is geared towards saving the environment.
-Conservation and sustainability are key aspects Taylor would like to maintain and develop upon within our world.
-As she continues on with Brainchild, Taylor aims to disseminate art and literature into society to encourage individual interpretation and self-discovery.
+Taylor is an artist and a scientist; while she loves to create ink drawings, digital works, and pastel pieces, her academic career is geared towards environmental conservation.
+She assists in research in two labs at Kent State and has presented her own research on the water quality of green roof runoff at the Ecological Society of America conference in 2019.
+As she continues on with Brainchild for a third year, Taylor aims to disseminate art and literature into society to encourage individual interpretation and self-discovery.
 She believes art is a universal language that everyone and anyone can speak.

 Rachel has been a member of Brainchild’s design team for three years.
 Her love of drawing and writing stem from her love of storytelling.
 Before she could hold a pen, she was listening to stories and reading books.
 She hopes to work as an illustrator, and to forever be able to explore how pens, markers, paper (and other such tools) can be used to communicate with people and evoke emotion.